When: May/June 2019, 6 weeks

 Like with the Finke River expedition, cycling in sand is excellent physical and mental preparation for Antarctica.
 Negotiating soft, unstable surfaces requires immense core strength and concentration.
 Different techniques are used compared with cycling on regular paved and gravel surfaces.

-There will be opportunities to include stories, culture, artwork and present day issues of the Himba and Herero people into the story.
+We will look for opportunities to include stories, culture, artwork and present day issues of the Himba and Herero people into the story.
 She will present to students in Windhoek, Swakopmund and Oranjemund and relate to students around the world.
 German colonists attempted genocide on the Herero in the late 1800s and early 1900s.